townivan/townivan.github.io/_posts/2023-08-09-javascript-arrow-functions.md

 }
 ```

+Both of these will work with "arrow functions" which were introduced into the JavaScript with ES6.
+(If you don't need to support IE11, you can use ES6 based JavaScript)

-ES6 introduced "arrow functions" into the mix.
-It's good to know these because many code examples will assume that you do.
+It's good to understand arrow functions because many online code examples will assume that you do.

 Let's learn about these by considering how to work with an array.